THE TEAMS

 The big first baseman from Delaware by way of Texas wreaked havoc in a short, sharp climb up the minor league ladder before his ascension in Arizona saw him emerge from promising prospect to perennial MVP candidate in just three-plus years in the majors.

-“Goldy” became a quick favorite among fans and teammates with an easy-going attitude—USA Today’s Bob Nightengale wrote that he had the “ego of a grounds-crew worker”—and has let his bat do most of the talking.
+“Goldy” became a quick favorite among fans and teammates with an easy-going attitude—USA Today’s Bob Nightengale wrote that he had the “ego of a grounds-crew worker”—and let his bat do most of the talking.
 That bat was quite loud; he passed the rookie test in 2011 with eight homers and a .250 average in 48 games, and showed strong hints of things to come in that postseason when, in a losing NLDS effort to Milwaukee, he hit .438 and went deep twice.
 After a satisfying first full year under his belt in 2012, Goldschmidt exploded in 2013—hitting .302, pacing the National League with 36 home runs and 125 RBIs, and scooping up a Gold Glove award for his work at first base.
 Such results became the norm, as Goldschmidt consistently put up numbers averaging around the hallowed .300-30-100 combo.
 Additionally, Goldschmidt’s ability to draw walks (roughly 100 a year) and his deceptive speed for a big guy—he ranks second on the Diamondbacks’ all-time list in steals—added enhanced potency to his offensive game.

 The Diamondbacks experienced all of Goldschmidt’s glory on the cheap, paying him through a very team-friendly, five-year deal worth $32 million; rather than enact a team option for $14 million in 2019, the team sent Goldschmidt to St. Louis—just one full season shy of him likely becoming the all-time franchise leader in hits, home runs, RBIs and runs scored.
 If the Diamondbacks were thinking that Goldschmidt’s best days were behind him as he approached his mid-30s, they were sorely mistaken; in his fourth season with the Cardinals, he won the NL MVP.